MicrosoftDocs/SupportArticles-docs/support/sql/connect/certificate-chain-not-trusted.md

 - **Solution 3:** Add `;Trust Server Certificate=true` to the connection string.
 This will force the client to trust the certificate without validation.

-For scenario 2, use one of the following solutions for short-term mitigation:
+For scenario 2, use one of the following solutions:

 - **Solution 1:** Use the Microsoft ODBC Driver 17 for SQL Server.
 You can download the driver from [Download ODBC Driver for SQL Server](/sql/connect/odbc/download-odbc-driver-for-sql-server?view=sql-server-ver16&preserve-view=true).